amita-shukla/blog-1/content/posts/2025-09-08--cors/index.md

     }
 }
 ```
-Remember, we do not redirect the request ourselves — the request goes straight to `https://api.company.com`, but the backend must explicitly allow fronten in its CORS response headers.
+Remember, we do not redirect the request ourselves — the request goes straight to `https://api.company.com`, but the backend must explicitly allow frontend in its CORS response headers.

 ## When CORS Fails
-We may see a CORS issue, like: ``.
+We may see a CORS issue, like: `Access to fetch at 'https://api.example.com' from origin 'https://frontend.example.com' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.`.
 Before handling CORS, pause and think, *"Should this request be made from server itself?"*.
 A backend needs to handle a request if:
-- third-party API that doesn’t allow the frontend’s origin.
+- the third-party API doesn’t allow the frontend’s origin.
 - API requires secret credentials, like an API key or token.
 - The data being fetched is user-specific or sensitive.
 - You want to cache, transform, or sanitize the response before sending it to the frontend.
 - You need to aggregate data from multiple sources.
-This keeps the sensitive secrets out of the client, and gain more control over rate-limiting, error handling and logging.
+This keeps the sensitive secrets out of the client, and gives more control over rate-limiting, error handling and logging.

-Now that we're sure the request is being made from where it is meant to me, let's move on to further analysis.
+Now that we're sure the request is being made from where it is meant to be, let's move on to further analysis.

 When a CORS request fails, it’s usually not because the request didn't reach the server — it’s because the browser refused to deliver the response to your JavaScript due to a missing or incorrect CORS header.
 Check the network tab: it may show the request went out and the response came back — but the browser flagged it as blocked.
 ### Possible Causes: